top of page

 Meetings & Activities

-Regular meetings are usually held on the 2nd Wednesday of each month from 10:00 AM - 12:00 noon, at the Fellowship Hall of the Chappell Hill United Methodist Church, 5195 Church Street.
+Regular meetings are usually held on the 2nd Wednesday of each month from 10:00 AM - 12:00 noon, at the Fellowship Hall of the Chappell Hill Methodist Church, 5195 Church Street.

 Monthly meetings include speakers, raffles, door prizes and refreshments.
 In addition to our meetings, we have different projects, sponsor scholarships, garden art, plant swap and field trips.
 Annual Club Fundraiser: Christmas Home Tour.